nguyen0705/B2003796/README.md

+# B2003796
-# Hi, I'm Nguyen Thi Thao Nguyen
+# Name: Nguyen Thi Thao Nguyen

-My name is Nguyen Thi Thao Nguyen and I am studying Information System at Can Tho University.
+# Hi there, i'm studing  in Can Tho university